rishavkr7/webdev-workshop/README.md

 Try to create another branch and commit some more changes to the README file.
 Then try to merge the changes in this branch into the other branch you created.

-Here is a must-watch video by Linus Torvalds on why he created Git in the first place: https://youtu.be/4XpnKHJAok8
+Here is a video by Linus Torvalds on why he created Git in the first place: https://youtu.be/4XpnKHJAok8

 Once you are done with this part of the workshop, switch to **workshop/part1-html** branch where we will learn how to start building any website.